Student Government Finance Committee

 Feel free to reach out to your advisor or a member of the committee if you have questions about the application process or your budget.

-SGFC Committee: Visit uchicagocollegecouncil.com/join-usg for committee opportunities.
+SGFC Committee: Click here to learn about committee opportunities.

 Additional Resources